 The Rotary Club of Randwick has been serving the local and international community since 1948.
 It is part of Rotary International – a worldwide organisation of more than 1.2 million business, professional and community leaders.
 Members of Rotary Clubs, known as Rotarians, provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
 There are 35,000 Rotary Clubs in more than 200 countries and geographical areas.
 Clubs are non-political, non-religious, and open to all cultures, races and creeds.
 As signified by the motto “Service above Self”, Rotary’s main objective is service – in the community, in the workplace, and throughout the world.
 Rotary promotes the idea of service through fellowship (friendship).

-Attending fortnightly club meetings allows members and guests to enjoy social interaction with other club members, enrich their professional and personal knowledge through regular guest speakers and meet other business and community leaders.
-The cost of the meal is about $25.
+Attending club meetings allows members and guests to enjoy social interaction with other club members, enrich their professional and personal knowledge through regular guest speakers and meet other business and community leaders.
+The cost of meals is about $25.

 Members are not individually expected to contribute financially to fundraising.
-The Club itself is the vehicle for raising the funds necessary to support our various projects.
+At present the Club itself has the funds necessary to support our various projects.
 Members who do choose to make extra personal contributions, however, can achieve special recognition from the Rotary Foundation.